Epigenomics: Chromatin accessibility assays

 FAIRE-seq (Formaldehyde-Assisted Isolation of Regulatory Elements) requires as its first step crosslinking of the DNA with nucleosomes, then DNA shearing by sonication.
 The free and linked fragments are separated with a traditional phenol-chloroform extraction, since the proteic fraction is stuck in the interphase while the unlinked DNA shifts to the aqueous phase and can be analysed with various methods.
 Sonication produces random breaks, and therefore is not subject to any kind of bias, and is also the bigger length of the fragments (200-700 nt) makes this technique suitable for wider regions, while it's unable to resolve the single nucleosome.
 Unlike the nuclease-based methods, FAIRE-seq allows the direct identification of the transcriptionally active sites, and a less laborious sample preparation.

 ATAC-seq is based on the activity of Tn5 transposase.
 The transposase is used to insert tags in the genome, with higher frequency on regions not covered by proteic factors.
 The tags are then used as adapters for PRC or other analytical tools.

+Spatial epigenomic methods extend chromatin accessibility and histone-modification assays to intact tissue sections by combining in situ transposition or antibody-based profiling with spatial barcoding strategies.
+One such approach, deterministic barcoding in tissue (DBiT-seq), uses orthogonal microfluidic channels to deliver positional barcodes and enables high-spatial-resolution mapping of chromatin state and gene expression in fixed tissues.
+Commercial implementations of DBiT-seq, such as the AtlasXomics platform, provide microfluidic chips and reagent kits for spatial ATAC-seq and CUT&Tag on fresh-frozen and formalin-fixed paraffin-embedded tissues, and have been used to map chromatin accessibility and histone marks in human dorsal root ganglion and other mammalian tissues.